-It is crucial to study the performance of the students at the exam in order to understand whether the students' vocabulary learning strategies have compensated at the exam.
-Two vocabulary related questions were given at the mid-term examination which was a part of continuous assessments.
-The first question carried fifteen questions and the students were supposed to select an academic alternative for the words underlined in these sentences.
+The questionnaire included a section to investigate the use of technology in learning vocabulary.
+(See Table 3) Despite the students being surrounded by new technology as they are pursuing IT degrees, their tendency to use technology in learning vocabulary is significantly low.
+More than half of the sample claimed that they do not use online vocabulary games as a strategy to learn vocabulary and similarly they do not favour the use of carried fifteen questions and the students were supposed to select an academic alternative for the words underlined in these sentences.
 The objective of this question is to measure their understanding of the features of academic vocabulary such as formality.
 Table 4 shows the descriptive statistics obtained for the students' performance at the exam for question 1.
 Accordingly, the average mark for this question is 12.60507 while the medium value of 10 suggests that 50% of the students have scored less than 10 marks which is significantly low.
 Further, the mode value of 6 claims that the most students have scored 6 marks which is noticeably low.
 This data set is positively skewed (0.593168) emphasising that the majority of the students have obtained low scores.